apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Development/Converting-between-data-and-Swift-types.md

 | URI (††) | `OpenAPIRuntime.URIEncoder` | `OpenAPIRuntime.URIDecoder` | Path, query, headers |
 | Plain text | `OpenAPIRuntime.StringEncoder` | `OpenAPIRuntime.StringDecoder` | Bodies |

 > †: XML support is optional, and not enabled by default.
-Encoding and decoding requires to define a `OpenAPIRuntime.CustomCoder` in `OpenAPIRuntime.Configuration` initializer.
+Encoding and decoding requires providing a `OpenAPIRuntime.CustomCoder` to the `OpenAPIRuntime.Configuration` initializer.

 > ††: Configurable implementation of variable expansion from URI Template (RFC 6570), the `application/x-www-form-urlencoded` serialization from RFC 1866, and OpenAPI 3.0.3.
 For details of the supported combinations, review <doc:Supported-OpenAPI-features>.